 S3 | P2 | 200 |

 And here's the view we defined earlier.
-Supplier `S4` has also been removed from here.
+Supplier `S4` is no longer in here.

 S20